NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grindylow.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Special)]]"
     desc: "`pf2:r`  A grindylow gains 1 extra reaction at the start of each of their turns that they can use only to make a Reactive Strike with a tentacle.
-They can't use more than one Reactive Strike triggered by the same action or choice.\n"
+They can't use more than one Reactive Strike triggered by the same action or choice.\n\n* * *\n"

 attacks:
   - name: ""